 - With the pawn on g4, white not only controls f5 but also h5.
 This means that the f4 square is a safe spot for a white piece since it cannot be disturbed, for instance with Nf6-h5.

 Ready to start systematic training that actually works?

 When to play g4?
-Investigating on this issue we found a great number of games played by the former world champion Garry Kasparov.
-Apparently he was very confident on this type of structure and had great success with the white pieces.
+Investigating this issue we found a great number of games played by the former world champion Garry Kasparov.
+Apparently, he was very confident in this type of structure and had great success with the white pieces.
 We have selected some positions with the exact moment in which Garry Kasparov executed the standard plan of g4 with different purposes.

 The diagram above belongs to the game Kasparov-Yurtaev, Moscow 1981.
 Black has just played 12…Nd7-b8 in order to re-locate his knight to a more active position on c6.
 Here white seized the initiative with the move 13.g4! with a direct threat: 14.g5, winning the d5 pawn.

-Black is already in big trouble here since it’s difficult to deal with both problems – the pressure in the centre and the initiative on the kingside.
+Black is already in big trouble here since it’s difficult to deal with both problems – the pressure in the center and the initiative on the kingside.